linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 You can generate these certificates using a tool like openssl or [step](https://smallstep.com/cli/).
 All certificates must use the ECDSA P-256 algorithm which is the default for `step`.
+To generate ECDSA P-256 certificates with openssl, you can use the `openssl ecparam -name prime256v1` command.
 In this tutorial, we'll walk you through how to to use the `step` CLI to do this.

 ## Generating the certificates with `step`